input-output-hk/cardano-diagnosis-program/README.md

 - [x] Refactor coding style according to cardano-coding-style [here](https://github.com/input-output-hk/cardano-sl-style-guides/blob/master/haskell-style-guide.md)
 - [x] Use blaze-html to render out the output
 - [x] Collect any lines that is associated with known bugs
+- [x] Implement naive way of rendering solution in blaze html
 - [ ] Use pandoc to read text as markdown then convert into Html
 - [ ] Ask for permission to create github repo.
 - [ ] Find a way to access log file in stable way.